The Bankrate promise

-Alcohol has long been known as a roadway killer.
-Drinking and driving kills 28 people a day in the U.S. — about one person every 52 minutes, according to the National Highway Traffic Safety Administration (NHTSA).
+Alcohol is a leading cause of traffic fatalities.
+Drinking and driving kills 28 people a day in the U.S. — about one person every 52 minutes — according to the National Highway Traffic Safety Administration (NHTSA).
 That is more than 10,000 lives lost each year to drunk driving.
-Drunk driving is responsible for about 1/3 of traffic fatalities.
-All it takes is a split-second delay in reaction, and the consequences of driving drunk can be utterly life-changing — and life-ending.

 A driver is considered legally impaired when their Blood Alcohol Concentration (BAC) measures 0.08 or higher.
 The number of drinks it takes to reach this BAC largely depends on gender and weight, but the average is 2-3 drinks of standard pours for adults.

 Alcohol severely hampers a driver’s ability to safely operate a motor vehicle, impairing judgment and slowing reaction time.
 The consequences can be deadly, which is why it is illegal to operate a vehicle while under the influence of alcohol in all 50 U.S. states, Washington, D.C. and Puerto Rico.

 - One alcohol-related death occurs every 52 minutes in the U.S., according to the NHTSA.

 - Drunk driving accidents are responsible for 10,000 deaths every year, and about 1/3 of all traffic-related deaths, according to the NHTSA.

 - In a recent year, more than 230 children were killed in drunk-driving crashes, the NHTSA reports.

 - Drinking and driving costs more than $44 billion in deaths and damages annually.